On this page, you will learn about

 At the same time, I want to have the security that if I would lose my day job, I would not need to worry.
 However, if my investments would be a back up for if I would become unemployed, it would be very unwise to be all-in invested in stocks.
 That is because if the stock market would crash, it is likely that unemployment would rise, which in turn means that my safety net has shrunk considerably the day I need it.
 Instead, I needed to build a portfolio that is dependent of the stock market performing well, as I need to make sure that my safety net works regardless when the rainy day comes.

-For me, the long-term aimed amount is 440,000 €, which would give me 2,000 € in monthly cash flow at 5.5% growth per year (average stock market growth of 7.5% minus inflation of 2%).
+But when are you financially independent?
+For me, the long-term aimed amount is 440,000 €, which would give me 2,000 € in monthly cash flow at 5.5% growth per year (average stock market growth of 7.5% minus expected inflation rate of 2%).
 To reach that amount, it will take me 30 years with compound interest of 7.5% 400 € monthly investments.

 The beauty with the All Seasons Portfolio, is also that when I reach the goal amount, the drawdowns (the times that the portfolio takes a loss) are very rare.
 This means, that I would be able to keep my fortune, without having to worry as much about losing it all.